 Tropical Storm Damage vs. Hurricane Damage

 Small storms – usually classified as a tropical depression or below – shouldn’t be something you just shrug off.
 Let’s say there is a storm with wind speeds of 35 mph.
 Your roof will probably be damaged – think tiles ripped off in the wind and leaking caused by cracked flashing.
 If the storm causes surges and flooding, which is almost a given in South Florida, you’re likely to see significant floor, wall, and electrical damage.
+The latter is the most dangerous out of all the three, hence, buy stud finders and reorganize the place.
 You’ll then have to replace your floors, open up and replace your walls, rewire everything, and treat your entire house for mold and mildew.

 See what we mean by small storms causing huge damage?